Louisiana Democrats’ fundraiser comes amid recruitment push

 - Racist 'alt-right' movement reeling after string of setbacks

+“Six years ago we couldn’t put six people together in a room to do a training like this,” Stephen Handwerk, executive director of the state Democratic Party, told about 100 training participants at one Baton Rouge training session.
+“Now, we have literally thousands of individuals who have reached out to us.”

+GOP leaders say the Democrats are overreaching in a state growing redder.

-Republicans have won 17 of the last 18 statewide races in Louisiana.
-The state House and Senate are overwhelmingly Republican, and every congressional seat but one is held by the GOP.
+Republicans have won 17 of the last 18 statewide races in Louisiana, capturing every statewide elected position in Louisiana, besides the governor’s seat.
+The state House and Senate are overwhelmingly Republican, and every U.S. House seat but one is held by the GOP.
+And Trump remains more popular in Louisiana than in many other states.